jlmcnamara/whatsapp-sharer/README.md

 ## Features

 *   **Toolbar Button:** Click the extension icon in your Chrome toolbar to share the URL of the currently active tab.
-*   **Context Menu:** Right-click on any hyperlink on a webpage and select "Share Link via WhatsApp" to share that specific link.
+*   **Context Menu (Link):** Right-click on any hyperlink on a webpage and select "Share Link via WhatsApp" to share that specific link.
+*   **Context Menu (Highlight):** Select text on a webpage, right-click, and select "Share Highlight via WhatsApp" to share a link that directly points to the selected text.

 ## How It Works

-The extension uses a background service worker (`background.js`) to listen for two types of events:
+The extension uses a background service worker (`background.js`) to listen for three types of events:
 1. Clicks on the extension's toolbar icon (`chrome.action.onClicked`).
-2. Clicks on the custom context menu item added for links (`chrome.contextMenus.onClicked`).
+2. Clicks on the custom context menu item added for links (`chrome.contextMenus.onClicked` with `menuItemId: 'shareLinkViaWhatsApp'`).

-When either event occurs, the script retrieves the relevant URL (either the current tab's URL or the clicked link's URL).
-It then constructs a WhatsApp sharing URL (`https://wa.me/?text=ENCODED_URL`) and opens this URL in a new browser tab.
-WhatsApp Web or the WhatsApp Desktop application then handles the process of letting the user select the recipient(s).
+3. Clicks on the custom context menu item added for selections (`chrome.contextMenus.onClicked` with `menuItemId: 'shareHighlightViaWhatsApp'`).

+When the toolbar icon or the "Share Link" menu item is clicked, the script retrieves the relevant URL (current tab or clicked link).
+When the "Share Highlight" item is clicked, it retrieves the selected text (`info.selectionText`) and the page URL (`info.pageUrl`), constructs a Text Fragment URL (`pageUrl#:~:text=ENCODED_TEXT`), and opens that.

 No user data (like phone numbers or contacts) is stored or handled by the extension itself.